Changanyuexia/RAG_Reviewer/README.md

 ### Data Structure

-Each datasets have jsonl and csv form. jsonl is for dpr retrieval and csv is for gpm and normal retrieval.
+Each datasets have jsonl and csv form.

+jsonl is for dpr retrieval.

+csv is for gpm and normal retrieval.

 ### Data Processing